20k/crapmud_documentation/README.md

 ### Implemented scripts

-\#fs.scripts.all -> takes sec:num, and pretty:num, sec defaults to -1 (all) and pretty to 0
+\#fs.scripts.all -> optionally takes sec:num, and pretty:num, sec defaults to -1 (all) and pretty to 0

 \#hs.accts.balance